Our Commitment to Transparency

 The Glyphosate Renewal Group is committed to comply and contribute to all relevant aspects of the EU procedure to re-assess and re-approve glyphosate in the EU.
 The Glyphosate Renewal Group will do so in a factual, scientific and transparent way.

-In doing so, the Glyphosate Renewal Group will make publicly available the list of new studies being conducted, the minutes of the meetings with regulatory bodies involved in the re-assessment of glyphosate; i.e. the European Food Safety Authority (EFSA), and the Assessment Group on Glyphosate (AGG).
+In doing so, the Glyphosate Renewal Group makes publicly available the list of new studies being conducted, the minutes of the meetings with regulatory bodies involved in the re-assessment of glyphosate; i.e. the European Food Safety Authority (EFSA), and the Assessment Group on Glyphosate (AGG).
 The Assessment Group consists of the following regulatory authorities of four European Member States: ANSES (France), Nebih (Hungary), ctgb (the Netherlands) and KEMI (Sweden).

 The application for the glyphosate renewal, including the list of new studies to fulfil current regulatory requirements, is made publicly available on this website, as well as the feedback correspondence on the application from the Assessment Group on Glyphosate (AGG).